howerj/libforth/libforth.md

 consecutive addresses and push the original address plus four.
 This is a helper word for 'list'.

+* '('           ( -- )

+This will read the input stream until encountering a ')' character, it is used for comments.

 * 'list'        ( address-1 address-2 -- )

 Given two memory address, address-2 being the larger address, print out